xraySMULu/ai-case-study/README.md

 ## Results

 * In a short time, Beam has made a large business impact on the community by supporting almost 5k people and saving the taxpayer $90 million euros [^9].
 Beam uses social metrics to measure the positive social impact.
 The metrics focus on positive milestones [^10].
 Beam is performing moderately considering they haven’t been around a long time in the UK but are well positioned to thrive in the coming years.
-The dynamic numbers can be found [here]( [https://beam.org/company-impact](https://beam.org/company-impact)).
+The dynamic numbers can be found [here](https://beam.org/company-impact).
 Beam performs well against its competitors, standing out with unique features like crowdfunding for the homeless.
 Additionally, Beam's employee growth surpasses that of its rivals [^11].

 ## Recommendations